soapyf/lsl-sit-teleporter/README.md

 Supports single or multiple locations.

+If multiple locations are entered they are chosen at random when an avatar sits.

 Locations are configured using "SLurls" entered into a notecard which is placed into the contents of a scripted object.